Nancy Cordes

-Nancy Cordes (born August 10, 1974), (fl. since 1990s; née Weiner) is the CBS News chief White House correspondent, based in Washington, D.C.
+Nancy Cordes (born August 10, 1974; née Weiner) is the CBS News chief White House correspondent, based in Washington, D.C.
 She is a regular contributor to all CBS News programs and platforms.

 Early life and education

 Born Nancy Weiner in Los Angeles, Cordes grew up in Hawaii on the islands of Kauai and Oahu.
 Her mother, Linda Weiner, is a pediatrician.
 Her father, Robert Weiner, is a general surgeon and former medical director at Kauai Hospice.
 She is a graduate of Punahou School in Honolulu and a Phi Beta Kappa and magna cum laude graduate of the University of Pennsylvania in 1995.
 Cordes received a master's degree in public policy at Princeton University's Woodrow Wilson School of Public and International Affairs.